Arundel Castle's Duke of Norfolk planned Queen's funeral since 2002 - this is what he thought of the historic service

 "Everyone was so incredibly well behaved,” he said.
 “Friendships were formed along the queue.
 No one tried to queue barge.

 “When they finally got to the coffin, no one stood there and took too long.
-Everyone quickly made their last respects and moved on away and out.
+Everyone quickly paid their last respects and moved on.

 "That was extraordinarily powerful that so many people cared so much.